What they do

 Biosecurity officers use equipment such as X-ray machines to screen mail parcels and baggage, and detector dogs are used to locate materials that pose a quarantine risk.
 They may also administer special treatments, tests and washes on livestock entering into the state.
 Biosecurity officers use computers to perform research, write reports, and produce documentation to record the movement of agricultural products.

 Education and training

-To become a biosecurity officer you must first become an employee of the Department of Primary Industries and Regional Development.
-You will then be required to undertake a VET qualification in government and will be provided with training on the job.
+To become a biosecurity officer, you must first become an employee of either the Western Australian Government Department of Primary Industries and Regional Development (DPIRD) or the Australian Government Department of Agriculture, Water and the Environment (DAWE).

 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

-Murdoch University offers the 18 month Master of Biosecurity.
-This is the only degree specialising in biosecurity available in Western Australia.
-Contact the university for more information.
+Murdoch University offers a six-month Graduate Certificate in Plant Biosecurity and an 18-month Master of Biosecurity.
+These are the only degrees specialising in biosecurity available in Western Australia.
+Contact Murdoch University for more information.

 Required registration and licensing

 Applicants must be an Australian citizen, and need to hold a current National Police Certificate, pass medical checks, and may also need to hold a driver’s licence to drive manual vehicles.